 Environmental Psychology argues that physical environments play a key role in promoting mental and physical health.
 Studies within the field of environmental psychology also espouse that certain design aspects of the spaces we occupy can provoke a particular response and promote a type of behavior.
 A space that is more organized can effectively reduce our stress levels while a cluttered work area can do the opposite.

-Photo source: Business Insider Australia
+Photo source: Insider

 That said, designing a sustainable way to work can be done when we create a space that can help us slow down and disconnect from an overstimulated system.
 Here’s how you can do that by making simple adjustments to your work-from-home space: